-They’re warm, they’re free, they’re cute, and they’re perfect for charity knitting projects.
-Check out these delightful free slipper patterns
+They’re warm, they’re free, they’re stylish, and they’re perfect for charity knitting projects.
+Check out these delightful slipper patterns

 She added that she usually sends these to cancer patients.

 It struck me what a wonderful charity knitting project slippers can be.
 They are magnificent indulgences that, at the same time, are tremendously beneficial and practical.

 Many charities and service organizations welcome knitted slippers:

 - Domestic violence and homeless shelters and charities (like the Pink Slipper Project)